dereekb/dbx-components/README.md

 ## Build

-Run `nx build my-app` to build the project.
+Run `nx build demo` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `nx test my-app` to execute the unit tests via [Jest](https://jestjs.io).

 Run `nx affected:test` to execute the unit tests affected by a change.

+## Running unit tests with firebase

+Unit tests that require firebase are run through the Docker container.
+This lets our tests access the emulator.
+Since all tests are run within the container, and the container is not configured to use service ports, it can be run at the same time as the demo.

+Run `nx watch firebase` to execute the unit tests and watch for changes.

+Run `nx test firebase` to execute the unit tests.

 ## Further help